-When using SFTP Gateway, you want to keep an eye on your local disk space.
-If you are running low, you can dynamically increase your EC2 volume using our Resizing an EC2 Instance Volume article.
+For SFTP Gateway, you want to keep an eye on your local disk space.
+If you are running low, you can dynamically increase your EC2 volume using our Resizing an EC2 Instance Volume wiki page.

 By default, CloudWatch does not monitor disk utilization for EC2 instances.
 To report this information, you can install the Amazon CloudWatch Monitoring Scripts for Linux, and then send disk utilization metrics to CloudWatch.

 The instructions in that AWS user guide are pretty long.
 So here are some condensed instructions you can follow:

 First, attach the

 CloudWatchFullAccess managed policy to your EC2 instances' IAM Role.
 This will allow your EC2

 instance to send CloudWatch events.

 Second, paste the following commands into your terminal: